King Charles III heads to Washington on a delicate mission to restore the UK-US relationship

 The president has spoken in glowing terms about Charles, repeatedly referring to the monarch as his “friend” and a “great guy.”

-He also continues to mention his "amazing" trip to the U.K. in September with first lady Melania Trump for an unprecedented second state visit.
-Starmer hand-delivered the invitation from the king in the Oval Office five weeks after the Republican president returned to office, in a very public attempt to woo the president.
+He also continues to mention his “amazing” trip to the U.K. in September with first lady Melania Trump for an unprecedented second state visit.
+Starmer hand-delivered the invitation from the king in the Oval Office five weeks after Trump returned to office, in a very public attempt to woo the Republican president.

 The U.K. royal family laid on pomp and pageantry for the Trumps, with scarlet-clad guardsmen, brass bands and a sumptuous banquet at Windsor Castle.